 How self-discipline molds winners?

-Each day we live in a fast moving society.
+Each day we live in a fast-moving society.
 A society that is demanding and unforgiving.
-As a result, we always try to comply those worldly demands.
+As a result, we always try to comply with those worldly demands.

 Our fear is strong enough that we couldn’t resist.
 We rush to our doors every morning leaving the cup of coffee on the table untouched.

 Because there are too many errands to attend to, and too many things happen, we don’t know what to do next.
 This chaos often strays us from being focused on our potential.
 We sometimes forget who we are and what we are made of.